YSJ-yang/website-academic/content/authors/admin/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'vravosinosorestis@gmail.com'
+email: 'xiaoyangli@uchicago.edu'

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---

-**About:** I am a PhD student in Economics at University of Chicago.
-My research interests lie in the areas of microeconomic theory and experimental economics.
+Welcome!
+I am a PhD Candidate in Economics at the University of Chicago.
+My research focuses on macroeconomics, innovation, and industrial organization.

+I will be on the job market during the 2024–25 academic year.
 {style="text-align: justify;"}